Polkadot-DevCamp-2022/sub-tracker/README.md

-# Asset Tracking System by Substrate
+# Asset Tracking System and Verification on Substrate

 ## Shipment Tracking and Verification on Substrate